 It is challenging to set up a universal standard for NCS measurement due to the influence of demographic and physical factors such as age, gender, ethnicities and body weight etc15.
 Regarding SNAP amplitude, it should be noted that the difference between orthodromic (The Direction of currency runs proximally towards the body) and antidromic (The direction of currency runs distally away from the body) technique as the SNAP amplitude measured by orthodromic method is smaller than antidromic method16.
 In our laboratory, orthodromic stimulation has been generally applied clinically such that we set 10 μV as the cut-off value of determining axonal damage.
 A higher SNAP amplitude is required should the antidromic technique be applied.

 On the other hand, as for measurement of ultrasound, we took the inlet of carpal tunnel and distal one third forearm as the bony marks for measurement.
-These measurement sites were consistent with a variety of previous studies, bearing comparatively higher accuracy for diagnosing the disease3,4,8,17-19, which may also consequently increase accuracy for discrimination.
+These measurement sites were consistent with a variety of previous studies, bearing comparatively higher accuracy for diagnosing the disease3,4,8,17-19, which may also consequently increase the accuracy for discrimination.
 In addition, one of the most innovative aspects using this method is that the cut-off values of ultrasound parameters can take a complimentary role when the electric signal of NCS is absent or did not fulfil the NCS criteria for differentiation as they displayed overall satisfactory sensitivity and specificity in our previous study9.
-Compared to previous cut-off values identified for severity gradation8,20,21, these cut-off values are believed to be more indicative clinically for treatment prescription as it can reflect pathological progress beyond conventional severity grade.
+Compared to previous cut-off values identified for severity gradation8,20,21, these cut-off values are believed to be more indicative clinically for treatment prescription as they can reflect pathological progress beyond conventional severity grade.

 Nevertheless, there are also constraints using this method.
 First, the specificity is inferior to the sensitivity in this protocol, as can be seen from the ultrasound findings among subjects in group C, all of which were considered with potential associated axonal degeneration based on the ultrasound cut-off readings.
-This can be explained that at current stage, we have not yet established a concrete assessment package to confirm axonal degeneration based on various ultrasound measurements.
-Besides, the nature of ultrasound imaging also cannot directly display axonal degeneration.
+This can be explained as we have not yet established a concrete assessment package to confirm axonal degeneration based on various ultrasound parameters.
+Besides, the nature of ultrasound imaging cannot directly display axonal degeneration.
 It still relies on golden standard test to confirm axonal degeneration.
-Besides, there is yet no universal agreement upon NCS criteria for discriminating axonal degeneration9.
-Further studies are required to examine its reliability by comparison with the golden test.
-Despite of these limitations, we still propose this method as an efficient screening approach as it can quickly inform clinicians at early stage in a non-invasive manner, thus avoiding deterioration.
+Also, there is yet no universal agreement upon NCS criteria for discriminating axonal degeneration9.
+Further studies are required to examine its reliability by comparison with the golden standard test.
+Despite these limitations, we still propose this method as an efficient screening approach as it can quickly inform clinicians at early stage in a non-invasive manner, thus avoiding deterioration.

-Overall, bearing overall satisfactory accuracy, sensitivity and specificity, the combinative use of ultrasound and NCS can not only compensate technical pitfalls of NCS (absent signals etc.) by providing anatomical and structural information, but also it can disclose or identify the underneath pathological progress besides diagnosing the disease and grading the severity.
-This method can be easily applied in routine clinical practice for initial screening of potential co-existence of axonal degeneration associated in CTS.
+Bearing overall satisfactory accuracy, sensitivity and specificity, the combinative use of ultrasound and NCS can not only compensate the technical pitfalls of NCS (absent signals etc.) by providing anatomical and structural information, but also it can disclose or identify the pathological progress.
+This method can be easily applied in routine clinical practice for the initial screening of potential co-existence of axonal degeneration associated in CTS.
 A more refined plan of care can be attainable using this method.

 ACKNOWLEDGMENTS

-We would like to express our gratitude to the dedication of all the co-authors: Mr. Xue Deng, Dr. Yong Hu and Dr. Ip Wing-Yuk for the concept of the study design, subject recruitment, draft and revision of the manuscript; Ms. Lai-Heung Phoebe Chau and Ms. Suk-Yee Chiu for subject liaison, data collection and manipulation of NCS; Dr. Kwok-Pui Leung for electrophysiological diagnosis, clinical guidance and manipulation of ultrasound.
+Mr. Xue Deng, Dr. Yong Hu, and Dr. Ip Wing-Yuk were dedicated to the concept of the study design, subject recruitment, and draft and revision of the manuscript.
+Ms. Lai-Heung Phoebe Chau and Ms. Suk-Yee Chiu were dedicated to subject liaison, data collection, and the manipulation of NCS.
+Dr. Kwok-Pui Leung was dedicated to the electrophysiological diagnosis, clinical guidance and manipulation of the ultrasound.

 DISCLOSURES: